-As at March 31, 2022, the Company had \$0.5 million of cash.
+As at June 30, 2022, the Company had \$42 thousand of cash.
 The Company needs to raise additional capital to fund research, development and corporate activities over the next year or it may be forced to cease operations.
-As at March 31, 2022, the Company was committed to pay \$11.6 million of current trade and other payables, \$1.4 million for research and development commitments, and \$0.6 million of lease liabilities over the next twelve months.
+As at June 30, 2022, the Company was committed to pay \$13.5 million of current trade and other payables, \$1.4 million for research and development commitments, and \$0.5 million of lease liabilities over the next twelve months.
 The Company also has other commitments as outlined in Note 10.
 Furthermore, the Company's \$6.0 million secured convertible debenture with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink") is due on May 13, 2023 (refer to Note 6).
-In addition, expenditures over the next twelve months under cancellable agreements with a contract research organization that conducted the Company's Phase 2 COVID-19 trial (prior to its early conclusion subsequent to March 31, 2022) were estimated to total approximately \$1.9 million.
-As at March 31, 2022, the Group is also party to a commercialization partnership (refer to Note 9) where corresponding estimated (discretionary) pre-commercialization activities over the next twelve months total approximately between \$10.4 million and \$18.5 million.
+As at June 30, 2022, the Group is also party to a commercialization partnership (refer to Note 9) where corresponding estimated (discretionary) pre-commercialization activities over the next twelve months total up to approximately \$10 million.

-The Company's cash as at March 31, 2022 is not sufficient to fund the Company's contractual commitments or the Company's planned business operations over the next year.
+As described in Note 11, subsequent to June 30, 2022, the Company raised \$2.0 million.
+The Company's cash as at June 30, 2022, in combination with the \$2.0 million raised subsequent to June 30, 2022, is not sufficient to fund the Company's contractual commitments or the Company's planned business operations over the next year.
 The Company will have to raise additional capital to fund its contractual commitments and its planned business operations.
 The Company continues to pursue and/or examine several sources of additional capital including co-development, licensing, rights or other partnering arrangements, procurement arrangements, private placements and/or public offerings (equity and/or debt).
 However, there is no assurance that any of these measures will be successfully completed.